sheumann/VNCviewGS/README.md

 Version History
 ---------------
+##### 1.0
+* Optimized raw pixel decoding routines
+* Raw pixels can be decoded and displayed incrementally while receiving data
+* Added option to tune Marinetti for high throughput

 ##### 1.0b2
 * First open source release
 * Can display the mouse cursor from the server locally on the IIgs